Creamy Lemon Ricotta Pasta + Golden Fried Chicken Cutlets = Italian Comfort Food

 Pairing Suggestions for Your Lemon Ricotta Pasta with Fried Chicken Recipe

-- Appetizer: Caprese Salad – adds a fresh touch.
+- Appetizer: Caprese Salad adds freshness before the richness.

 You can make opt to make the recipe to meet you diet desires, such as: